karios-os/docs/docs/kubernetes/index.rst

 .. note::
-   Use the prefix ``om`` in the cluster name to identify Omni clusters.
+   Use the prefix ``om`` in the cluster name to identify Omni clusters. for the baremetal Clusters , the nodes in the registered nodes will be shown here to select from.

 - Select **Server**, **Storage Pool**, and **Network Switch**.
 - Enter VM specs **CPU's, Memory(GB), Disk Size(GB)** and click **Update**.